-\bigcirc Providers responsible for medication administration are required to record medication errors lamake information about medication errors available only when requested by the State. out Specify the types of medication errors that providers are required to record: ^ V iv.
+O Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

+Specify the types of medication errors that providers are required to record:

+iv.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.